CoverProof

 • Take formal ownership of Section 250 in your compliance framework

-• Send declarations to all uncovered individuals
+• Send governance declarations to all flagged roles

 • Escalate non-responders to the board within 5 business days